 Highly commended by British Medical Association for textbook 'MCQs for the cardiology KBA', British Medical Association book awards 2015

 His research interests include the use of novel biomarkers for the assessment of cardiac disease and specialized techniques to improve cardiovascular imaging.
+In 2018 he was a principle investigator in a collaboration between the RUH and Bath University to look at ways in which technology can be used to improve cardiac rehabilitation to aid recovery in patients following heart attached or those with heart failure.

+He has extensive peer-reviewed research publications.
 He has led on the implementation of the cardiology departments first academic national portfolio study and hopes in the future to develop local research links with primary care and the University of Bath.

 Member of the British Society of Echocardiography